-The school day is arranged into 6 50-minute lessons and is timetabled over two weeks.
+The school day is arranged into 5 60-minutes (from September 2024) lessons and is timetabled over two weeks.
 Subject specialists are deployed in all areas and are supported by Teaching Assistants along with qualified teachers deployed as Teaching Assistants.